 On a road trip, a travel mug is going to get some heavy usage so do yourself a favor and grab this one now.

 Whatever you do, remember your sunglasses when you’re packing for a road trip!
 They’re easy to carry in your travel purse.

 You’re going to be living in them with all that driving.
 I love these Kate Spade cat-eye tortoiseshell sunglasses.
 Get them on Amazon here.

 14. Cell Phone Mount

 If you don’t already own one of these, you need to!
-In fact, our latest car doesn’t even have a built-in Nav.
-We just use Google Maps on our cell phones in our handy cell phone mount.
-Don’t be that person trying to drive while balancing her phone on her lap.
-This is so much easier and safer.
-Plus, you won’t get a traffic ticket either.
+Our car doesn’t have a built-in GPS navigation, so we just use Google Maps on our cell phones

 15. Noise-Cancelling Headphones